DRAPER'S FOURTH PORTRAIT LENS AND PLATE BOX IMAGE "K"

 It is doubtful that before February 1840 Draper considered his ability to use optical principles to obtain portraits of the human face as anything other than a scientific method solving optical and chemical problems.
 Apparently in response to Morse's urging, he now agreed to adapt his earlier portrait technique into a commercial product suitable for a business like Wolcott's.[91]
 After the university term ended in April they opened a gallery.

 Morse and Draper used a turret-room on the roof of the university building as a workshop, and built a "hastily-constructed shed, with a glass roof" as their operating room.[92]
-During this period of experimentation working with Morse on the roof of the university, Draper perfected his procedure with a final system of lenses incorporating technology and technique gleaned from his September experiments with four-inch lenses.
+During this period of experimentation working with Morse on the roof of the university, Draper perfected his procedure with a fourth system of lenses incorporating technology and technique gleaned from his September experiments with four-inch lenses.
 At this later date, Draper fashioned his original pair of convex lenses into a more complex arrangement.
 The sophisticated new system maximized his stated objectives of wide aperture and short focal length.
-He described his final arrangement as: "Two double convex lenses, the united focus of which for parallel rays is only eight inches; they are four inches in diameter in the clear, and are mounted in a barrel, in front of which the aperture is narrowed to 3 1/2 inches."[93]
+He described his fourth arrangement as: "Two double convex lenses, the united focus of which for parallel rays is only eight inches; they are four inches in diameter in the clear, and are mounted in a barrel, in front of which the aperture is narrowed to 3 1/2 inches."[93]

 This was the lens system with which Draper took the famous portrait of his sister Dorothy Catherine: in his July 1840 letter to Herschel he described the same arrangement.[94*]